 - We are impact-driven.
 We strive to innovate and embrace change that leads to increasing the impact of our work.

-While we welcome all women, people of color and gender expansive folks to apply, we want to provide clarity around which applicants we prioritize in the admissions process.
+While we welcome all women, people of color, and gender expansive folks to apply, we want to provide clarity around which applicants we primarily serve in our programs.
 While we acknowledge there is no hierarchy of oppressions and value everyone’s unique lived experience, we know that some communities are systematically and disproportionately impacted by health, economic, and educational inequities.
 That’s why Ada’s programs are designed to primarily serve and address the needs of Black, Latine, Indigenous Americans, Native Hawaiian & Pacific Islander, LGBTQIA+, and low-income people.